Tim Smith, Baron Smith of Ranmoor: Cranswick and government roles (2020–2025)

 In July 2020, he became chair of the Agriculture and Trade Commission.
 The commission was created by the UK government after a petition signed by a million people demanding legal protections for UK food standards, and set up to temporarily advise the government on post-Brexit trade.
 It delivered its final report in March 2021, recommending "liberalised trade" balanced with the UK's climate, environment, and animal welfare standards.
 In July 2021, he criticized UK ministers for avoiding the report, as the government had by that point failed to respond to the matter.

 After joining Cranswick as a non-executive director in 2018, he became chair in 2021.
 He became co-chair of the Food and Drink Sector Council on August 30, 2022, serving alongside Victoria Prentis, and then Mark Spencer.
 As of 2025, he served as the council's co-chair along with Daniel Zeichner.
 In March 2025, Smith was announced as a member of the UK government's Food Strategy Advisory Board.
 He continues to be Cranswick chairman.

+House of Lords

+Smith was conferred as a life peer in the July 2026 political peerages to sit in the House of Lords as a Labour Party peer; he was created as Baron Smith of Ranmoor, of Ranmoor in the City of Sheffield on 17 August 2026.